JesseBonanno/IndeterminateBeam/docs/example.rst

    #.
 The degree of determinancy	  --> 1
    #.
 The absolute maximum shear force 	  --> 16.75 kN
    #.
-The absolute maximum bending moment --> 11.25 kN
+The absolute maximum bending moment --> 11.25 kN.m
    #.
 The reaction at B         	  --> 9.25 kN

 A plot of the axial force, shear force, and bending moments is shown below.
 A deflection graph is also presented however this depends on the beam properties E and I which werent included in this question.